-Currently, Bad Pixels are not corrected by the DRP.
-Only detected cosmic rays are corrected by interpolation of adjacent pixels using a 2-D cubic spline.
+Contrary to dead and telegraphic pixels, hot pixels are corrected by the DRP by subtracting their dark current estimated from the dark M&C observations obtained by the Instrument Team.
+In addition, detected cosmic rays are corrected by interpolation of adjacent pixels using a 2-D cubic spline.

 Applying a threshold for outliers detection is not straightforward in the case of CHEOPS because (i) the noise is not stationary due to the permanent roll, and (ii) shot noise is dominated by the jitter noise at pixel level, especially near the centre of the target PSF, which exhibit sharp gradients.
 To mitigate possible issues with long integration exposures, short exposure imagettes are downloaded to increase the cosmic ray contrast.
 These imagettes are 60 pixels in diameter, centred on the target, made of sub-stacks of one or more readouts.
 They are processed by the pipeline the same way as the regular frames but without the dark, flat fielding, and background correction as they are not supposed to be used for photometry purposes but for cosmic ray identification by DRP.
 For each imagette, a cosmic ray map is built.
 The sub-stack imagettes are then put in the same reference frame so that to identify which pixels have been flagged, as imagettes could be affected by the jitter.
-Once a pixel in the target PSF is identified as being impacted by cosmic rays (through inspection of the relevant imagettes), its value its value on the sub-array is replaced by its cosmic ray-cleaned pixel value, and the associated bad pixels map is updated accordingly.
+Once a pixel in the target PSF is identified as being impacted by cosmic rays (through inspection of the relevant imagettes), its value on the sub-array is replaced by its cosmic ray-cleaned pixel value, and the associated bad pixels map is updated accordingly.
 Finally, the statistics of bad pixel detection per frame/image is given in detail in the DRP report.

 Background and straylight correction- These two components are not evaluated separately but as a single quantity labelled as "background".
 Estimation of the total background component does not rely on the interpolation of the flux of dark windows, as usually implemented for high precision photometry, because of the field rotation due to the telescope roll over its orbit.
 Indeed, taking into account the rotation would involve a continuous adjustment of the windows position, generating additional noise.
-Instead, a mask is generated on the sub-array which excludes the corners, in case of square image, and the central target (Figure 31, left).
+Instead, a mask is generated on the sub-array which excludes the corners, in case of square image, and the central target (Figure 30, left).
 It follows the target centroid and is large enough so that to ensure that (i) it remains insensitive to the field motion, and (ii) it maximises the number of pixels used for the background flux estimate.
-The latter is done by calculating the flux value corresponding to the maximum of the flux distribution of all pixels inside the mask (Error!
-Reference source not found.
-Figure 31) The corresponding background light curve is built and provided to the user.
+The latter is done by calculating the flux value corresponding to the maximum of the flux distribution of all pixels inside the mask (Figure 30).
+The corresponding background light curve is built and provided to the user.

-Figure 31: (Left) Example of a mask used for the background estimation.
+Figure 30: (Left) Example of a mask used for the background estimation.
 The target and the corners of the square subarray are excluded from the mask.
 (Right) Histogram of the flux of all the pixels encompassed by the background mask (blue) and the best skewed Gaussian fit.
 Possible contaminating stars will contribute to the tail of the distribution.